Fleexie/phpWebshop/readme.md

 6. Run the solution.

 Additional information to check if certain features works.
-If you want to use admin login to check the specific features admins use the following login:
+If you want to use admin login to check the specific features for admins, use the following login:
 * **username/email:** admin@webshop.com
 * **password:** admin123